WeblateOrg/weblate/docs/admin/projects.rst

 .. hint::

-   This applies to project admins as well — please make sure you will not loose access to the component after toggling the status.
+   This applies to project admins as well — please ensure you will not loose access to the component after toggling the status.

 .. _component-links: